microbit-foundation/standalone-error-program/checklist.md

 ## 6. Code of Conduct

-- [ ] 6.1 Include a section in the README for the Code of Conduct and link to the Foundation Code Of Conduct.
+- [x] 6.1 Include a section in the README for the Code of Conduct and link to the Foundation Code Of Conduct.
-- [ ] 6.2 If there is a project website, include information about the Code of Conduct with the appropriate links.
+- [-] 6.2 If there is a project website, include information about the Code of Conduct with the appropriate links.

 ## 7. Security